arosenfeld/immunedb/docs/getting_started_docker.rst

 the host machine's ``~/immunedb/data`` directory.
 It will then be available in the Docker instance at ``~/data``.

+**You're all set!** A configuration file for the database was automatically created at ``~/configs/immunedb.json``.
+You can now follow the :ref:`pipeline instructions <pipeline>`, skipping the database creation since that has been done for you.

 Advanced Configuration
 ----------------------
 The ``run-docker.sh`` script makes some assumptions about the host system: